-You can gather family and friends to help you make cards and serve these limited edition Coca-Cola cans at your card making party to inspire and celebrate.
+You can gather family and friends to help you make cards.

 Once I got back home, I created these free printable card designs.
 You can print them out and use them to make your own cards.
-With these six images it’d easy to create an endless combination and designs.
+With these six images it’s easy to create endless combinations and designs.

 How to Make Cards to Support Our Troops